kaist-cp/smr-benchmark/circ/README.md

 # circ
-A Rust Implementation of Concurrent Immediate Reference Counting (Jaehwang Jung et al.)
+A Rust Implementation of Concurrent Immediate Reference Counting